- Ranch Facilities

-In 1912, Guy Weadick, a trick roper and promoter, had a vision to leave a lasting tribute to the cowboy and the cowboy way of life.
-Today Calgary comes alive with free pancake breakfasts all over the city, an unending list of events and attractions at Stampede Park and hospitality that will leave you feeling like you have been part of the Calgary Stampede for years.
+In 1912, Guy Weadick, a trick roper and promoter had a vision to leave a lasting tribute to cowboys and the cowboy way of life.
+Today, Calgary comes alive with free pancake breakfasts all over the city, an unending list of events and attractions at Stampede Park, and hospitality that will leave you feeling like you have been part of the Calgary Stampede for years.

 20 minutes from the ranch

 6 million baby trout are produced each year at the Kootenay Trout Hatchery.
-The Cutthroat, Rainbow, and Brook species of trout are all raised here, and this hatchery is the second largest in British Columbia.
+The cutthroat, rainbow, and brook species of trout are all raised here - the second largest hatchery in British Columbia.

 40 minutes from the ranch